mmistakes/made-mistakes-jekyll/portraits/index.md

 Please include a link to a high resolution image (the larger the better) in the **portrait reference** field below.
 My drawings are only as strong as the photos I have to work with.
 Lighting, composition, and resolution all matter.
 I've gotten pretty good at capturing realism with Paper, but I do have limits and can only draw what I can see.
 When in doubt, please ask me before placing an order.

-**Don't have a reference linked up somewhere?** No problem.
-After placing an order include a note in PayPal's special instructions that you'll be emailing me a photo and then send it over to <michael@mademistakes.com>.
-{:.notice}

 ## Then I Draw

 I'm pretty quick at getting to orders and average a 24--48 hour turn around to complete a portrait.
 Once finished I'll tweet out the drawing so my followers can enjoy it and then email you the original PNG file[^png-file] with adequate resolution to make an 8&times;10 (or A4 for my European friends) print.
 If by chance you're purchasing a drawing as a gift and would like me to hold off tweeting it for a few days just let me know.
 Wouldn't want to ruin the surprise...